Gedling: Country park

 Opened in March 2015 on the site of the former Gedling Colliery, the site has views of Gedling, and from its highest point there are views across Nottinghamshire and into neighbouring Lincolnshire and Leicestershire.
 On a clear day it is possible to see as far as Belvoir Castle and Lincoln Cathedral.
 There are a number of paths that weave their way through the woodlands and grasslands that make up the flora and fauna within the country park.

 Railway station

 There are plans to either reopen the railway line from Nottingham railway station and to reopen Gedling railway station which was closed on 4 April 1960, or to open the old line as a part of the Mineral Line cycleway.
 The original station building is now owned by a youth group.
 The line itself officially closed in 1995 when the line to the colliery eventually was classed as redundant.

 Education

 The local school is the Carlton le Willows Academy, Wood Lane, Gedling for 11-to-18 year olds.

 The Gedling School closed to pupils in 2016 after becoming an Academy.

-Shopping

-There is a Sainsbury's Local convenience store on Arnold Lane and a Co-operative supermarket on Gedling Road.

 Media

-Gedling borough has its own dedicated hyperlocal news website called Gedling Eye, which has been publishing local news on a daily basis since 2015.
+Gedling borough has its own hyperlocal news website called Gedling Eye, which has been publishing local news daily since 2015.